Tinkers Point and Beaches Path ECT : Witless Bay to La Manche Provincial Park

 Towards the end of the Beaches Path, as we were crossing an area of dense firs and spruce, we were surprised when a beautiful Ruffed Grouse jumped out onto the trail, warbled at us, and then took off.
 We sat for several moments and it soon returned.
 It must have had either a nest or babies on the trail side, and not wanting to disturb it too much we soon walked on.
 Not however before watching a pair of Northern Waterthrush carrying food to their nestlings in the same area.

-After a short break we made our way uphill along Cove Road to the Tinkers Point Path tail head.
-This trail turned out to be similar to the Beaches Path, and we were again treated to views of Puffins and Razorbill birds off shore.
+After a short break, we made our way uphill along Cove Road to the Tinkers Point Path trailhead.
+This trail turned out to be similar to the Beaches Path, and we were again treated to views of Puffins and Razorbill birds offshore.
 This path was also not as challenging as the ones we have traversed so far, and it was quite enjoyable to be able to look around more without immediately tripping over a rock or a root.

 Atlantic Coast pathway on the East Coast Trail in Newfoundland